Types of Flex Circuits

 • Applications:

-• Bend to fit and dynamic flex applications (construction dependant)
+• Bend to fit and dynamic flex applications (construction dependent)

 • High-speed controlled impedance in surface micro strip configuration